 Papaya seeds have high levels of proteolytic enzymes, including papain and carpaine.
 These enzymes assist the body in getting rid of parasites.

 Papain breaks down undigested protein waste that is often found in our food, so there is some thought that it can also break down parasites as well as their eggs.

 Carpaine has been shown to be very effective at killing parasites.
 When traveling abroad, consider eating the papaya seeds to ward off any nasty parasites that might make their way into your system.

-2. Papaya seeds can help the liver detoxify.
-Only a small amount is needed every day for this benefit.
+Only a small amount of papaya seeds is needed every day for this benefit.
 Any natural help the liver can get to detox is ideal.
 The liver gets taxed by how we eat and what we drink, especially if processed foods and alcohol are consumed.

-6. Liver cirrhosis, caused by excessive alcohol consumption over many years, can benefit from papaya seeds because the seeds are effective at removing the toxins from the body.
+Liver cirrhosis caused by excessive alcohol consumption over many years, can benefit from papaya seeds because the seeds are effective at removing the toxins from the body.